k-d1951/Business-Intelligence/SQL/README.md

 ## Sorting, Grouping and Joins

-- ORDER BY
+- ORDER BY (ORDER BY always goes after GROUP BY)
 ``
+SELECT title
+FROM films
+WHERE release_year IN (2000,2012)
+ORDER BY release_year
+``

+- ORDER BY DESC
+``
+SELECT imdb_score,film_id
+FROM reviews
+ORDER BY imdb_score DESC
+``

+- Multiple column sort
+``
-SELECT name, birthdate
+SELECT release_year,duration,title
-FROM people
+FROM films
-ORDER BY birthdate
+ORDER BY release_year,duration
+``

+- GROUP BY allows you to group a result by one or more columns ``
+SELECT release_year, max(budget)
+FROM films
+GROUP BY release_year
 ``